Quick overview:

 Setting up the first additional key

-If we now click on this key and take a look at the right-hand side of the editor, we find an entry there: A key of the type string (REG_SZ) with the name "(default value)" and the entry "(value not set)".
-If we try to delete it, this procedure is denied.
+If we now click on this key and take a look at the right-hand side of the editor, we will find an entry there: A key of the type string (REG_SZ) with the name "(default value)" and the entry "(value not set)".
+If we try to delete this, this procedure is denied.

 REGEDIT4